14 Steps to Choosing Hiking Shoes; A Bigfoot View

 In practical terms this means that many manufacturers do not produce shoe sizing that I can use and of those that do, the Australian importers often don’t bring them into the country as we are outside the bell curve (one of my nephews has size 16 US feet and has great difficulty finding shoes).
-For my fellow Bigfoot and I, this means that our choice of shoe selection is limited.
+For my fellow Bigfoot (bigfeet?) and I, this means that our choice of shoe selection is limited and in the past there have been shoes that i would class a perfect from my perspective if only they came in my size.
 Choosing the right footwear is probably the most important gear choice we will make as hikers and getting this choice wrong is one of the biggest reasons for people prematurely leaving the trail.

-Shoe selection is very much a personal choice because every one of us has different feet.
+Footwear selection is very much a personal choice because every one of us has different feet.
 In my case, my feet are different sizes.
 In selecting footwear the choices are now much greater than we ever had previously.
-The following is a list of criteria I use when purchasing new hiking shoes.
+The following is a list of criteria I use when purchasing new hiking shoes: